Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 48 of 365. **Brave and thouthful!**
-- DAY: Monday,went to church, did almost everything on my to do list, new video is out!! i am happy and thriving
+- DAY: Monday,went to church, did almost everything on my to do list,  i am happy and thriving

 3hr work: Daily💚💚💚
 God loves me dearly, May He guide all of  us!